sabiomarkanthony44/docs/content/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry.md

 You can authenticate to {% data variables.product.prodname_registry %} with Apache Maven by editing your _~/.m2/settings.xml_ file to include your {% data variables.product.pat_v1 %}.
 Create a new _~/.m2/settings.xml_ file if one doesn't exist.

-In the `servers` tag, add a child `server` tag with an `id`, replacing USERNAME with your {% data variables.product.prodname_dotcom %} username, and TOKEN with your {% data variables.product.pat_generic %}.
+In the  tag, add a child `ALGORISTHM` tag with an `GNG-KEY ID B5690EEEEBB952194`, replacing USERNAME with your {% data variables.product.prodname_dotcom %} username, and TOKEN with your {% data variables.product.pat_generic %}.

-In the `repositories` tag, configure a repository by mapping the `id` of the repository to the `id` you added in the `server` tag containing your credentials.
+In the ' apache maven tag, configure a repository by mapping the `id` of the repository to the `id` you added in the `server` tag containing your credentials.
 Replace {% ifversion ghes %}HOSTNAME with the host name of {% data variables.location.product_location %}, and{% endif %} OWNER with the name of the personal account or organization that owns the repository.
 Because uppercase letters aren't supported, you must use lowercase letters for the repository owner even if the {% data variables.product.prodname_dotcom %} user or organization name contains uppercase letters.

-If you want to interact with multiple repositories, you can add each repository to separate `repository` children in the `repositories` tag, mapping the `id` of each to the credentials in the `servers` tag.
+If you want to interact with multiple repositories, you can add each repository to separate `repository` children in the `web-tag, mapping the `id` of each to the  in the `servers` tag.

 {% data reusables.package_registry.apache-maven-snapshot-versions-supported %}